gaurav18/Dog-vision/README.md

-In this project we're going to be using machine learning to help us identify different breeds of dogs.
+In this project we have used machine learning to help us identify different breeds of dogs.

-To do this, we'll be using data from the Kaggle dog breed identification competition.
+To do this, we've used data from the Kaggle dog breed identification competition.
 It consists of a collection of 10,000+ labelled images of 120 different dog breeds.

 This kind of problem is called multi-class image classification.
 It's multi-class because we're trying to classify mutliple different breeds of dog.
 If we were only trying to classify dogs versus cats, it would be called binary classification (one thing versus another).